azavea/noaa-flood-mapping/catalogs/usfimr-s1/README.md

 a user ID and a secret which jointly are sufficient to generate the token we will need to carry out Sentinel Hub API calls.

-Prepare the EU bucket following [these instructions](https://docs.sentinel-hub.com/api/latest/api/batch/#aws-s3-bucket-settings)
+Prepare the EU bucket following [these instructions](https://docs.sentinel-hub.com/api/latest/api/batch/#aws-s3-bucket-settings).
+One such bucket has already been created for those with the credentials to access
+it: `s3://noaafloodmapping-sentinelhub-batch-eu-central-1`

 Kick off the data ingest like this: